MastodonC/witan.send/doc/config.md

 Expects a calendar year, provided as an integer, to start modifying transitions from, when `:modify-transition-by` & `:which-transitions?` are defined for either a [“Modify setting(s) transitions rates”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-settings-transitions-rates), [“Modify setting(s) transitions rates and transfer individuals to alternative setting(s)”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-settings-transitions-rates-and-transfer-individuals-to-alternative-settings) or [“Modify transitions from a specific future calendar year”](https://github.com/MastodonC/witan.send/blob/master/doc/scenarios.md#modify-transitions-from-a-specific-future-calendar-year) scenario.

 ### `:output-parameters`

+Contains five required and two additional optional keys pertainting to what should the model output.

+##### `:run-report-header`

+????
+WIP - possibly not in use

+##### `:run-outputs`

+Required key, expects a boolean where `true` will output the results of the model as csv files.

+##### `:run-charts`

+Required key, expects a boolean where `true` will output plots of the output.
+Requires `:run-outputs` to also equal `true`.

+##### `:output-dir`

+Required key, expects a path as a string where all outputs will be stored if `:run-outputs` and `:run-charts` are `true`.
+A new directory will be created within the the directoy where the config file is stored.

+##### `:keep-temp-files?`

+Required key, expects a boolean where `true` will keep temporary data files used for plotting results in R. Can be used when debugging or writing bespoke R plots.

+##### `:settings-to-exclude-in-charts`

+Optional key, expects a string of comma-delimited settings to exclude from all plotting associated with SEND settings.

+##### `:use-confidence-bound-or-interval`

+Optional key, expects the string "interval", to use confidence interval in total population plotting, otherwise will use simple bounds.

 ### `:validation-parameters`